Cell phone radiation study finds more questions than answers

 The National Toxicology Program studies involved about 3,000 rodents in all, Bucher said.

-The animals were exposed to radiofrequency radiation levels equal to and higher than the highest level currently allowed for mobile phone emissions.
+The animals were exposed to radio-frequency radiation levels equal to and higher than the highest level currently allowed for mobile phone emissions.
 The researchers tracked the health of the animals from in utero to two years after their birth.

 A 2-year-old rat would be somewhat comparable to a 70-year-old human, Bucher said.

-The researchers divided the rodents into two groups based on radiofrequency radiation levels, low or high, and exposed their entire bodies to radiofrequency radiation for 10-minute increments totaling to about nine hours a day over the two-year period.
+The researchers divided the rodents into two groups based on radio-frequency radiation levels, low or high, and exposed their entire bodies to radio-frequency radiation for 10-minute increments totaling to about nine hours a day over the two-year period.

 "It's important to consider the magnitude of the exposures to the animals in these studies in relation to what one might typically receive from using a cell phone," Bucher said.
-"The lowest energy level of the radio frequency radiation we studied was similar to the highest level currently permitted for cell phone emissions."
+"The lowest energy level of the radio-frequency radiation we studied was similar to the highest level currently permitted for cell phone emissions."

 Among the male rats, the researchers found tumors in about 6% of those in the highest radiation exposure group, Bucher said.
 That percentage "exceeded the mean historical incidence (0.8%), and exceed the highest rate observed in a single historical control group (2%) of completed peer reviewed studies," the researchers wrote.